|Oatmeal cookies, filled with chocolate chips, and a glass of milk, is a delicious way to usher in cooler temperatures.|

 Cook's Notes: I recommend the final mixing by hand to avoid over-beating the dough.
 For all baking projects I also highly recommend using an oven thermometer to ensure your oven thermostat is working properly.
 Check cookies at 10 minutes and add additional time as needed.

 Oatmeal cookies are a little difficult to judge by looks - you will be tempted to cook them longer because they look underdone, but don't.
 If you like them more chewy, they are ready to pull out when the edges just begin to lightly brown; bake them a few minutes longer if you prefer crispy cookies.
 Use two cookie sheets if possible, but only bake one at a time on the center rack of the oven.
 With two sheets you will have the next tray ready to go in, when you take one tray out of the oven.

-Tip: To repair too crisp cookies, place a slice of plain white bread into the bottom of a container, place the cookies on top and add another slice on top.
+Tip: For a taller, fatter cookie that doesn't have as much spread, chill the dough about 15 minutes before baking.
+To repair too crisp cookies, place a slice of plain white bread into the bottom of a container, place the cookies on top and add another slice on top.
 Seal airtight.
 Let rest overnight.
 The bread slices will become very dry and stiff and the cookies will be soft again.
 Remove and discard the bread slices.
 Honest, it really does work!